 As of January 14, 2016 — all surrogacy arrangements in Mexico will have to comply with specific requirements, including the approval from the “Secretaría de salud del estado” (Health Regulations Department of the State).

 - ONLY heterosexual couples who are Mexican citizens will be allowed to participate in surrogacy arrangements in Mexico.

 - Foreigners (including LGBT singles and couples) are RESTRICTED from surrogacy in Mexico.
-(Learn more about the leading surrogacy program for the LGBT community — CARE Surrogacy in California)
+(Learn more about the CARE program in California)

 Types of Surrogacy

 Traditional Surrogacy is where the child born for the intended couple is genetically related to the intended father and is the biological child of the surrogate.
 The husband of the intended couple provides the sperm which is placed into the surrogate.
 The wife of the intended couple does not contribute genetic material in this type of surrogacy arrangement.
 Sperm donation can also be utilized during Traditional Surrogacy arrangements.

 The second type of surrogacy is Gestational Surrogacy.
 Gestational surrogacy is made possible through advances in advanced reproductive technologies (ART).
 This type of surrogacy is achieved when the eggs of the intended mother are mixed with the sperm of the intended father, fertilized and finally implanted into a woman, the gestational surrogate.
 The surrogate has no genetic contribution to the child and solely carries and delivers the child through pregnancy.
 Egg Donation, Sperm Donation, and Embryo Donation can also be used with Gestational Surrogacy.

 Commercial Surrogacy involves a financial rewarded for the Surrogate Mother’s involvement.
 This fee includes medical expenses as well as miscellaneous expenses related to the pregnancy, including travel.